runeksvendsen/paychanjs-client/README.md

 `0220779cc7381acef9df92173aadc97faa2191c86fca789e724166c0249b0700635b|83|`

+Signature format is standard Bitcoin (DER-encoded ECDSA signature).
+See here if you really want to know: http://crypto.stackexchange.com/a/1797/12776.

 If changeAmount is less than the dust limit constant (DUST_LIMIT), this remaining value is given up to the server/receiver.